 Students in this focused area of study are encouraged to widen the core curriculum through independent study, including the study of Islam in the Middle East, Africa, South and East Asia, Europe and North America, using the extensive resources available in the special collections of the Hartford Seminary library.

 Students choosing Islamic Studies and Christian-Muslim Relations are strongly encouraged to take Arabic.
 Up to 12 credits of language courses taken at Hartford Seminary may count toward the 48 credits required for the M.A. in Religious Studies degree.

 The Master of Arts program focusing on Islamic Studies and Christian-Muslim Relations utilizes the resources of Hartford Seminary’s Duncan Black Macdonald Center for the Study of Islam and Christian-Muslim Relations.
 This center embodies Hartford Seminary’s 100-year commitment to the study of Islam and Christianity in their complex relationships throughout history and in the modern world.

 Islamic Chaplaincy Program

 The Islamic Chaplaincy Program at Hartford Seminary is a 72-credit program that combines academic study and practical training.
-See Islamic Chaplaincy Program section of the Catalogue for details.
+See Islamic Chaplaincy Program section for details.

 This focused area of study is intended for students who desire the greatest flexibility in their program of study in order to accomplish particular educational goals.
 Students completing this focused area of study will have constructed their program to deliver a coherent set of educational objectives in collaboration with the faculty advisor.